-With nearly 25 years of hands-on experience under our belts, we are proud of the work we do to build civil society in Israel.
+With over 25 years of hands-on experience under our belts, we are proud of the work we do to build civil society in Israel.
 Our programs strengthen children at risk, integrate Ethiopian Jews as full citizens, foster religious pluralism, enhance Israeli–Arab-Jewish dialogue, leverage our partnership connections, and advocate for a Jewish, democratic Israel.
 We are making a difference!

 Jews are uniquely responsible for the well-being of other Jews around the world, especially for those who do not have a safety net.
 We educate our community about Jews anywhere in the Diaspora, and we have a special partnership with the Jewish community of Cherkassy, Ukraine.
 We also implement new overseas relationships and support the work of our international partners, including the Jewish Agency for Israel (JAFI), the American Jewish Joint Distribution Committee (JDC), and World ORT.